Dynamic Packet Buffering

 Shared region – 2.5 GB of HBM is available for shared packet buffering amongst all ports of the NP.
 This region is consumed first on a first-come and first-serve basis by those ports.

 Protection region - 300 MB of HBM is available for port guarantees and for priority traffic protection.
-The only ports that have not exhausted their guaranteed 10ms of buffering are allowed to use this region.
-This region is also used for ports that have not exhausted their 100ms limit to buffer transit high priority packets.
+Ports that have not exhausted their guaranteed 10ms of buffering are allowed to use this region.
+This region is also used for ports that have not exhausted their 100ms limit to packet buffer under congestion.
 Transit priority packets are scheduled first out of any port; so, priority buffering is rare and happens only for transient bursts on a well-designed network.

-Figure 2.1 illustrates few use cases of how the dynamic buffer management at the NP allocates buffers for less, average and high congestion scenarios.
-Congestion levels are defined by the number of ports at the NP experiencing congestion.
+Figure 2.1 illustrates few use cases of how the default dynamic buffer management at the NP allocates buffers for single port, two ports and all ports congestion scenarios.
+Congestion levels are based on the number of ports at the NP experiencing congestion.
 As you can see, the three regions together provide a flexible mechanism to share buffers while still providing some degree of protection to priority and per-port buffering.
 Diagnostics and critical protocol traffic have their own reserved region for hitless prioritization even during maximum NP congestion.

 Figure 2.1 Dynamic buffer management scenarios

-Conventional static buffer management techniques allocate buffers on a per-port or per-port-group basis, thus exclusively guaranteeing a predefined and fixed amount of buffer memory for each port under traffic congestion.
+Automatic static buffer management techniques allocate buffers equally, on a per-port or per-port-group basis, thus exclusively guaranteeing a predefined and fixed amount of buffer memory for each port under traffic congestion.
 Once this buffer carving is done during NP initialization, regions allocated to different ports cannot be leveraged to relieve congestion on an affected interface.
-The static reservation, therefore, trades off deterministic, guaranteed behaviors with inefficient sharing.

 Figure 3.1 illustrates the two options available when a user explicitly configures the NP to operate in a static buffer management mode.
 This mode still reserves 200 MB of HBM memory for internal ports and critical protocol protection.
 Therefore, only the “shared” and “protection” regions can be carved for static buffer management.

 As an example, without any specific per-chunk carving, each chunk gets 700 MB of memory, which translates to 50ms of buffering.
-However, if the one chunk is configured for 120 ms buffering, the remaining three chunks will only get 35 ms each.
+However, if the one block is configured for 120ms buffering, the remaining three chunks will only get 35ms each.

-This paper highlighted the need for change in the interface buffer allocation mechanisms and demonstrated how the 4th generation NP on the Cisco ASR9000 product family provides an innovative, dynamic, adaptive and on-demand architecture for packet buffering.
-In addition, the fallback option of static buffer management, the support for mixed mode NPs on the same line card and the enhancements of chunk-based user defined buffer carving should allow backward compatibility where needed.
+This paper highlighted how the 4th generation NP on the Cisco ASR9000 product family introduces a dynamic, adaptive and on-demand architecture for packet buffering.
+In addition, the fallback option of static buffer management, the support for mixed mode NPs on the same line card and the enhancements of chunk-based user defined buffer carving allow for backward compatibility where needed.